DataScience86/rstatisticsblog/content/docs/foundational-algorithms/Binary Logistics Regression.md

   <img src="/images/regression/classAge.jpeg" alt= "Distribution of age by class variable using histogram">
 <figure>

-*Data looks much more skewed for the lower-income people as compared to the high-income group*.
+Data looks much more skewed for the lower-income people as compared to the high-income group.

 # Building the Model
 We will be splitting the data into the test and train using the `createDataPartition()` function from the `caret` package in R. We will train the model using the training dataset and predict the values on the test dataset.
 To train the logistic model, we will be using `glm()` function.